top of page

 Half and half is the secret.
 It has more fat than milk but less than cream, which means your pancakes get richness and tenderness without becoming dense or heavy.
 The fat coats the gluten strands and keeps the crumb impossibly soft.

 Double leavening does the heavy lifting.
-This recipe uses both baking powder (a generous tablespoon plus a teaspoon) and baking soda.
+This recipe uses both baking powder and baking soda.
 The baking powder provides the primary lift, while the baking soda helps with browning and gives the edges that beautiful golden colour.
-Together they produce pancakes that rise tall and stay fluffy.

 Ingredients for the Best Fluffy Pancakes